simoninireland/epydemic/doc/stochasticdynamics.rst

   of all the available events.
 * The simulation time is updated by the time offset.
 * Any events posted for before this time are run by calling :meth:`Dynamics.runPendingEvents`.
-* An element is drawn randomly from the evenmt locus, and the corresponding event is fired.
+* An element is drawn randomly from the event locus, and the corresponding event is fired.
 * This process continues until the process is at equilibrium, as indicated by its :meth:`Process.atEquilibrium` method.